 Our three-week trip started on the day of Nochebuena or Christmas Eve.
 I met my parents at the airport in Buenos Aires, after I had just spent five months studying in Canada.
 In less than 24 hours, I went from -20 ºC to +30ºC!
 No better way to acclimatize in Buenos Aires than with an ice cold Quilmes beer.

-After some catching up, we started exploring the city.
+After catching up, we started exploring the city.
 Retiro is one of the oldest neighborhoods in Buenos Aires.
 Grandiose Belle Epoque mansions remind of Retiro’s wealthy past.
 Nowadays, the grandeur alternates with the rush of a business district.
 Main reason for that is Retiro’s train and bus station, which make up the country’s biggest transportation hub.
 The bus is Argentina’s preferred means of public transportation.
-Every day, hundreds of long-distance busses leave the Terminal de Omnibus to places all over the country.
-That is exactly how I made it to my new home town five years earlier.
-After a ten-hour bus ride, my Argentinean family was waiting for me with a banner welcoming me into the family.
+Every day, hundreds of long-distance busses leave the Terminal de Omnibus to destinations all over the country.

 Retiro’s main attractions can all be found on and around the beautiful Plaza San Martín.
 An impressive circle-shaped monument commemorates the fallen heroes of the Falkland War.
-The Torre Monumental towers out over the streets of Retiro, and so does the Art Deco Kavanagh Building.
-At the time of its construction in the 1930s, it was the tallest skyscraper in Latin America.
 Plaza San Martín’s southeast corner leads to Calle Florida, Buenos Aires’ pedestrian shopping vain.

-I made a reservation at Villegas, a parrilla or Argentinean steakhouse in Puerto Madero.
+I made a reservation at Villegas, a parrilla or Argentinian steakhouse in Puerto Madero.
 This waterfront neighborhood houses many upscale apartments, restaurants and clubs, with terraces overlooking the dock.

-Since Nochebuena is traditionally celebrated at home in Argentina, Puerto Madero was less bustling as usual.
+Since Nochebuena is traditionally celebrated at home in Argentina, Puerto Madero was less busy than usual.
 Our cholesterol levels skyrocketed with the starter alone: a trio of chorizo, morcilla and empanadas de carne.
 This was followed by more meat from the grill and a traditional pan dulce with champagne at midnight.
 Christmas typically holds fireworks in Argentina, and Puerto Madero did not disappoint.

 Day 2 | Microcentro & La Boca